a-synchronous/rubico/README.md

 # Introduction

-rubico is a module of twenty-nine operators for async-enabled functional programming in JavaScript.
+rubico is a library of versatile operators for async-enabled functional programming in JavaScript.

 ```javascript
 const {